Gabapentin: Other

 Gabapentin is recommended as a first-line treatment of the acquired pendular nystagmus, torsional nystagmus, and infantile nystagmus; however, it does not work in periodic alternating nystagmus.

 Gabapentin decreases the frequency of hot flashes in both menopausal women and people with breast cancer.
 However, antidepressants have similar efficacy, and treatment with estrogen more effectively prevents hot flashes.

 Gabapentin reduces spasticity in multiple sclerosis and is prescribed as one of the first-line options.
 It is an established treatment of restless legs syndrome.
 Gabapentin alleviates itching in kidney failure (uremic pruritus) and itching of other causes.
 It may be an option in essential or orthostatic tremor.

 Gabapentin does not appear to provide benefit for bipolar disorder, complex regional pain syndrome, post-surgical pain, or tinnitus, or prevent episodic migraine in adults.

-Gabapentin is prescribed off-label as a anxiolytic or anti-anxiety medication, although not as effective as pregabalin in this regard, especially for generalized anxiety disorder, as gabapentin is more effective for social anxiety disorder.
+Gabapentin is prescribed off-label as an anxiolytic or anti-anxiety medication, although not as effective as pregabalin in this regard, especially for generalized anxiety disorder.